Billionaire Tilman Fertitta lords over a 500-company strong business empire from his Houston headquarters.

 "Billion Dollar Buyer" director David Tibbals and Tilman Feritta go over a show clip.
 (Photo by Max Burkhalter)

-Knights of Momus duchesses flank Tilman Fertitta at The San Luis Salute in Galveston.
+Knights of Momus duchesses and queen Blayne Fertitta flank host Tilman Fertitta at The San Luis Salute to Mardi Gras in Galveston.
 (Gary Fountain photo)

 Six monitors are set up behind Tilman Fertitta's huge desk.
 He really does have eyes in the back of his head.
 (Photo by Max Burkhalter.)